 Assemble and Bake the Flatbreads

-Place toasted flatbreads on a clean work surface and spread on BBQ sauce.
+Place toasted flatbreads on a clean work surface and spread on half the BBQ sauce (reserve remaining for garnish).
 Divide cheese evenly on flatbreads, leaving ¼" border.
 Top with mushroom mixture.

 Place flatbreads directly on upper oven rack, with prepared baking sheet on rack below to catch any drips.